arindam94/ASNetworkKit/README.md

 > **Copyright** © 2025 **Arindam Santra** — All rights reserved.

 ## Installation (Swift Package Manager)
-In Xcode: **File → Add Packages...** and use the repository URL of this package.
+In Xcode: **File → Add Packages...** and use the  URL-https://github.com/arindam94/ASNetworkKit.git of this package.

 ## Quick Start